rated-network/frontend-challenge/README.md

 5. **Routing**:
     - Use Next.js to set up proper routing for paginated data.
     - For example, `/page/2` should show the next set of 15 exchanges.
+You could also use url params, e.g. `?page=2`.
+Up to you.

 6. **Error Handling**:
     - Gracefully handle any errors when fetching data from the API, displaying an appropriate message to the user.